-Map image layers with feature layers or WFS-T layers shared to a federated server require that all layers and stand-alone tables that will be published reference a single enterprise geodatabase or enterprise database.
+Map image layers with web feature layers or WFS-T layers shared to a federated server require that all layers and stand-alone tables that will be published reference a single enterprise geodatabase or enterprise database.
 The enterprise geodatabase or database must be registered with the federated server.
-No other data sources, such as shapefiles and file geodatabases, are supported.
+No other data sources—such as shapefiles, mobile geodatabases, or file geodatabases*—are supported.

-- Import the data referenced by the layer to the enterprise geodatabase registered with the federated server.
+- Import the data referenced by the layer to the enterprise geodatabase or database that is registered with the federated server.

-- Once you have all your data in a single enterprise geodatabase, set the data source for the layers so that they all point to this geodatabase.
+- Once you have all your data in a single source, set the data source for the layers in the map so that they all point to this geodatabase or database.

-All data referencing an enterprise geodatabase must share a single connection to that database.
+All data referencing an enterprise geodatabase or database in the map must share a single connection to that database.
 This error may occur even though the source database is the same.
 For example, if you have multiple connections to the same database and used different connections to add layers and stand-alone tables to the map, this error occurs when you analyze.

 The data referenced by the layer cannot be a query layer from an enterprise geodatabase.

-Make sure you use a single, common connection to the enterprise geodatabase or database when adding the data to your map or setting the data source for an existing layer.
+Make sure you use a single, common connection to the enterprise geodatabase or database when adding the data to the map or setting the data source for an existing layer.